mviereck/x11docker/README.md

 ## Security
-Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.
+Scope of x11docker is to run containerized GUI applications while preserving and improving container isolation.
 Core concept is:
  - Runs a second X server to avoid [X security leaks](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html).
    - This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control.